happyhorseskull/you-can-datamosh-on-linux/README.md

 `$ python3 video_to_gif.py [video file name]`

-Your new GIF will be in the `GIFs` folder as `[original video file name].gif` The GIF will only be datamoshed if you convert a datamoshed video.
-It will work with all sortd of regular, boring videos.
+Your new GIF will be in the `GIFs` folder as `[original video file name].gif` The GIF will only be datamoshed if you convert a datamoshed video. `video_to_gif.py` will work with all sorts of regular, boring videos.

 The current settings in `video_to_gif.py` will copy the first 10 seconds of the video to the GIF.
 But it it easy to change that.
 You can either: